gomoob/oauth.js/README.md

 The `loginFn(credentialsPromise)` function takes only 1 parameter which we call a credentials promise.
 This credentials promise must be called / resolved when your user provides its credentials in your Login Modal Box.

-#### The `CredentialsPromise` object
+#### The `LoginContext` object

-The `CredentialsPromise` object is an object you have to keep while OAuth.JS did not return a successful login response.
+The `LoginContext` object is an object you have to keep while OAuth.JS did not return a successful login response.
 This object has only one method `sendCredentials`.

 The `sendCredentials` method is used to send credentials entered by your users to your OAuth 2.0 server, this method can